kprecise/react-redux-hot-sauce-example/README.md

-# React Webpack Starter
+# React Webpack Starter & Redux
-> This is a boilerplate for React 16 & Webpack 4.
-It includes webpack-dev-server and a build script
+> This is a boilerplate for React 16 & Webpack 4 with Redux

 ## Quick Start